404 Not Found (Mr. Robot): Plot

 While driving, Darlene learns more about Tobias.
 He is a children's hospital volunteer, seemingly depressed from the nature of his volunteer work, and he alludes to an accident involving his wife.
 As he is carrying both liquor and Percocet, Darlene suspects he intends to commit suicide.
 As they arrive at his house, they see Tobias' car already parked in the driveway, and realize that Darlene has inadvertently stolen someone else's car.
 Not wanting to leave him alone, Darlene confronts him on his behavior.
 Tobias explains that his wife is alive and well, having merely hurt her back while decorating their house together, hence the Percocet; he does not want to commit suicide, Darlene having misinterpreted his statements.
 When Tobias surmises that Darlene may herself be in need of help, she shares that she is concerned about her brother Elliot's safety, as he is the only family she has left.
 He listens, and says that he hopes her brother is safe.
 As the drunken Tobias returns inside and is greeted by his wife, Darlene leaves to search for Elliot, but is forced to pull over on the side of the road when she has a panic attack.

 Dominique welcomes the woman (Roberta Colindrez), but gets panicked when they kiss.
 When she goes to the bathroom, the woman enters wearing a Dark Army mask and starts to drown her.
 Dominique suddenly wakes up, revealing that the whole episode was a nightmare she had.

 When Christmas officially arrives, Elliot and Tyrell have another argument, in which Tyrell accuses Elliot of not caring for him, which he concedes.
 Elliot prepares to leave Tyrell, feeling he doesn't need him.
 As Mr. Robot (Christian Slater) talks about loneliness, Elliot returns.
 He proclaims that he only cares for Darlene's safety, but does not want to abandon Tyrell.
 They continue walking, finding that the van killed a deer on the road.
 As they inspect the van, the Dark Army agent shoots at them from inside before killing himself.
 However, Tyrell has been shot.
 Refusing Elliot's attempt to take him to a hospital, Tyrell instructs him to set fire to the van and take care of Whiterose.
-Tyrell then walks off into the woods, until he comes across a shining object in the ground, and the screen fades to white.
+Tyrell then walks off into the woods, until he comes across a shining blue light in the ground, and the screen fades to white as he dies.